The-Blockchain-Company/bcc-node/README.rst

 `Documentation for native tokens <https://docs.bcc.org/native-tokens/learn>`_

-You can also read more about `native tokens and how they compare to dafi and ERC20 <https://github.com/the-blockchain-company/bcc-ledger-specs/blob/master/doc/explanations/features.rst>`_.
+You can also read more about `native tokens and how they compare to bcc and ERC20 <https://github.com/The-Blockchain-Company/bcc-ledger-specs/blob/master/doc/explanations/features.rst>`_.
 Browse native tokens created on the Bcc blockchain and see their transactions in an interactive dashboard that allows filtering and searching: nativetokens.da.iogservices.io.

 API Documentation
 =================
-The API documentation is published `here <https://the-blockchain-company.github.io/bcc-node/>`_.
+The API documentation is published `here <https://The-Blockchain-Company.github.io/bcc-node/>`_.

 The documentation is built with each push, but is only published from `master` branch.
 In order to test if the documentation is working, build the documentation locally with `./scripts/haddocs.sh` and